Fishguard Harbour railway station: 2011 to 2017

-These are provided on a trial basis until September 2014 and are in addition to the two daily 'boat-trains', one at lunch time and one in the dead of night, which provide the traditional ferry connections.
+These were provided on a trial basis until September 2014 and are in addition to the two daily boat trains: one at lunch time and one at night, which provide the traditional ferry connections.

 The extra services are the first regular timetabled services to Fishguard Harbour that have not been provided solely for connection with ferries since local services were withdrawn in 1964.
 Since the additional services only run Monday to Saturday, only the two trains connecting with ferry services serve the station on a Sunday.

-The decision to introduce additional trains has been credited to two teenagers from Moylegrove who collected a 1,440 signature petition in support of the move.
+The decision to introduce additional trains has been credited to two teenagers from Moylegrove, who collected a 1,440 signature petition in support of the move.
 A consultation was held in May/June 2011 on the planned services, but did not result in much adjustment to the times.
 The additional trains for Fishguard initiative has guaranteed funding until 2014, during which a review will be carried out to identify demand and passenger numbers and future funding.
-The extra services, with trains to and from Cardiff and Clarbeston Road, are not quite what was expected when the Welsh Assembly Government announced it would be funding up to £1.4m annually to provide extra services between and Fishguard.
+The extra services, with trains to and from Cardiff and Clarbeston Road, are not quite what was expected when the Welsh Assembly Government announced it would be funding up to £1.4m annually to provide extra services between Carmarthen and Fishguard.

 2017

 The ferry sailing schedule was significantly revised in May 2017 resulting in changes to the train times.
 As a result, there are no longer trains during the night and the 01.50 departure is discontinued.
-From May 2018 it was proposed to extend the 19.30 from Manchester to Carmarthen to Fishguard Harbour, returning at 02.37 to Carmarthen, with an equivalent bus replacement in the early hours of Sunday.
+From May 2018, it was proposed to extend the 19.30 from Manchester to Carmarthen to Fishguard Harbour, returning at 02.37 to Carmarthen, with an equivalent bus replacement in the early hours of Sunday.

 2021

 Due to the COVID-19 pandemic, services on the Fishguard branch were reduced.
-As of August 2021, there were two daily departures from Mondays to Saturdays - one at midday, and one in the late evening.
+As of August 2021, there were two daily departures from Mondays to Saturdays: one at midday and one in the late evening.
 Both services ran to Carmarthen, with the midday service continuing to Cardiff Central.

 On Sundays, there was an increased service of three trains per day.
 The additional mid-afternoon service ran to Swansea.